Star ✨ on GitHub

 player.skip();

-// Step 6: Inform the user
+// Step 6: Inform the user that the track has been skipped.

 message.reply(`Skipped: **${currentTrack.title}**`);